List of highest-grossing films: Highest-grossing films

-Three of the four highest-grossing films, including Avatar at the top, were written and directed by James Cameron.
+Three of the five highest-grossing films, including Avatar at the top, were written and directed by James Cameron.

 With a worldwide box-office gross of over $2.9 billion, Avatar is proclaimed to be the "highest-grossing" film, but such claims usually refer to theatrical revenues only and do not take into account home video and television income, which can form a significant portion of a film's earnings.
 Once revenue from home entertainment is factored in, it is not immediately clear which film is the most successful.
 Titanic earned $1.2 billion from video and DVD sales and rentals, in addition to the $2.2 billion it grossed in theaters.
 While complete sales data are not available for Avatar, it earned $345 million from the sale of sixteen million DVD and Blu-ray units in North America, and ultimately sold a total of thirty million DVD and Blu-ray units worldwide.
 After home video income is accounted for, both films have earned over $3 billion each.
 Television broadcast rights also substantially add to a film's earnings and, as of 2010, a film often earned the equivalent of as much as 20–25% of its theatrical box office for two television runs, on top of pay-per-view revenues; Titanic earned a further $55 million from the NBC and HBO broadcast rights, equating to about 9% of its North American gross.

 When a film is highly exploitable as a commercial property, its ancillary revenues can dwarf its income from direct film sales.
 The Lion King (1994) earned over $2 billion in box-office and home video sales, but this pales in comparison to the $8 billion earned at box offices around the world by the stage adaptation.
 Merchandising can be extremely lucrative too: The Lion King also sold $3 billion of merchandise, while Pixar's Cars—which earned $462 million in theatrical revenues and was only a modest hit by comparison to other Pixar films—generated global merchandise sales of over $8 billion in the five years after its 2006 release.
 Pixar had another huge hit with Toy Story 3, which generated almost $10 billion in merchandise retail sales in addition to the $1 billion it earned at the box office.

 On this chart, films are ranked by the revenues from theatrical exhibition at their nominal value, along with the highest positions they attained.
-Seven films in total have grossed in excess of $2 billion worldwide, with Avatar ranked in the top position.
+Eight films in total have grossed in excess of $2 billion worldwide, with Avatar ranked in the top position.
 All of the films have had a theatrical run (including re-releases) in the 21st century, and films that have not played during this period do not appear on the chart because of ticket-price inflation, population size and ticket purchasing trends not being considered.